santhosh0101/CarDetail/test.md

 ### **What are Merge Fields?**

 Merge Fields incorporates values from a record.
-The record can be a contact, deal, calendar etc. It can be used in multiple places like Email Templates, campaign nodes.
-For example, you can place a merge field in a Email Template to include the recipient name.
+The record can be a contact, deal, calendar etc. It can be used in multiple places like Email Templates, campaign nodes. <u> For example, you can place a merge</u> field in a Email Template to include the recipient name.
 This makes the Email personal to the recipient.

     Ex:- Dear {{first_name}} {{last_name}}